email-check-app/disposable-email-providers/README.md

 1. Fork this repository
 2. Create a feature branch (`git checkout -b feature/new-providers`)
-3. Add your changes to the json file
+3. Add your changes to the disposable-email-providers.json file
 4. Commit your changes (`git commit -m 'Add new disposable email providers'`)
 5. Push to the branch (`git push origin feature/new-providers`)
 6. Open a Pull Request